neilramaswamy/sorta-cool/README.md

 I implemented a numeric comparison type, `Cmp<A, B>` between any two integers.
 It uses the following logic:

 -   WLOG, If A is negative but B is non-negative, B is bigger.
+I determine whether a number is negative by casting it a string and pattern matching, using template literal types, to `-${infer A}`.
+If it matches, it's negative.
 -   If A and B are both negative, return `Cmp<Abs<B>, Abs<A>>`, where `Abs<T>` computes the absolute value of some integer.
 The implementation of `Abs` can be found in `math.ts` which is fairly simple to read.
 -   If A and B are both positive, you'll need to read on...